nicofighter45/VanadiumMod/README.md

 ## Warning !

 This project is currently in development.
 Feel free to send a message if you found an issue.

-## Setup

-Here is how to <a href="https://github.com/nicofighter45/VanadiumMod/tree/master/tuto/SETUP.md">download </a>Vanadium

-## Update

-Here is how to <a href="https://github.com/nicofighter45/VanadiumMod/tree/master/tuto/UPDATE.md">update </a>to the newest version

 ## Translate